 If the oil level warning light flickers or remains on, immediately turn the engine off and have a Yamaha dealer check the vehicle.

-- Turn the engine off, and then check the oil level and correct it if necessary. - Insert the projection into the slot, and slide the cowling into its original position.
+- Turn the engine off, and then check the oil level and correct it if necessary. - 16.
+Install the cowling.